yoshuaw 8 months ago

 So in essence, this is somewhere between a unikernel+firecracker combo and a WASM module, but using VT.

-apitman a day ago
+apitman 8 months ago

 Don't see any mention of firecracker, which is the first thing I think of in this space.
 Anyone have a TL;DR comparison?

-• eyberg a day ago
+• eyberg 8 months ago

 Firecracker can run ordinary linux/GPOS vms and unikernels.